 Numpy is a Python library that is useful in data science and machine learning.
 What does a library do?
 Well, a Python library helps you to code less and reduces your headache.

-Now, let’s see what does the numpy library do, and how it can help you.
+Now, let’s see what the numpy library does, and how it can help you.

 What does Numpy stand for?